rolmip/polyany/docs/getting_started.md

 >>> pruned = poly.prune()
 >>> pruned.exponents
 array([[0, 0],
-       [0, 1]])
+       [1, 0]])
 >>> pruned.coefficients
 array([1., 2.])
 ```

-The pruned polynomial retains only the first and third term, which are the
+The pruned polynomial retains only the first and second term, which are the
 non-empty monomials.

 ## :heavy_plus_sign: Addition and subtraction